nwwatson/nwwatson.github.io/_posts/2015-04-19-thrity-minutes-a-day.markdown

 many awesome new libraries in your project will ultimately cause clutter.

 **Contribute back.** Have you found a better way to solve a problem?
-Have you modified someone elses technique for use in your daily work?
+Have you modified someone else's technique for use in your daily work?
 Contribute it back using the blogs comments, or blog about it yourself.

 **Learning is continuous.** Don't just be a Googler, searching aimlessly for solutions.